 What is FRAN?

-The City of Anaheim, in partnership with Anaheim Resort Transportation, now offers Free Rides Around the Neighborhood– FRAN, where convenience and unique experiences meet.
+The City of Anaheim, in partnership with Anaheim Transportation Network (ATN), now offers Free Rides Around the Neighborhood– FRAN, where convenience and unique experiences meet.

 FRAN is an on-demand micro-transit system of sustainable electric vehicles currently serving Anaheim’s downtown area known as “Center City”.

 Her first day on the job was January 24th 2019.
 FRAN has truly been a game changer for locals and visitors alike.
 Download the A-Way WeGo app today on the Apple App Store or on Google Play.